 We love our NEW brand 'The BeeKeepers Honey', we hope you do too!

-Chris and I (Susan) have owned Queenbeez & Honey since 2014 producing quality honey which was mainly sold in bulk to packers for export.
+We have been producing quality honey which has in the past been sold mainly in bulk to packers for export.
 In 2018, we decided the next step was to launch our own retail brand to enable us to share our pure and natural honey in New Zealand.
 From there, 'The BeeKeepers Honey' was born.
 We hope you enjoy our range of honey and honey products.

 About 'The BeeKeeper'